Azure-Samples/ms-identity-docs-code-python/src/cli-access-protected-api/README.md

 This sample will eventually show how a python console application can access a protected API, as its own identity, using the [Microsoft Autentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).
 This scenario supports usages such as cron jobs and also direct cli invocation.

-**This sample is still in early development.
-Please do not use/reference at this time.**

 ## Prerequisites

 - Python 3